 If you need to shift your self-talk into a more positive gear, try the following:

-b.
-What would I say if a friends was in a similar situation?
+What would I say if a friend was in a similar situation?

 2. Focus on your strengths

 When you get rejected, it’s very easy for your mind to go to a negative, self-critical place.
 Focusing your attention on what you’re good at can give you a definite boost.